We welcome our members making complaints about things that we get things wrong. If there is something we could improve, then we want to hear about it.

 - an informal complaint – which means we will try to address the problem you are raising as quickly as we can or

-- a formal complaint – which means we will also try to address the problem quickly, but we will also manage the complaint formally in accordance with our complaints procedure.
+- a formal complaint – which means we will also try to address the problem quickly, but we will also manage the complaint formally in accordance with our complaints policy (which you can download from this page).

-Complaints need to be in writing, but we will assist members to put complaints in writing if they want us to.
+We need complaints to be set out on our complaints form (also downloadable from this page), but we can assist you in completing the form if you want us to.
 Complaints can be raised with BCHS or with a member of the committee.

 There are various parts to our complaints procedure, but a formal complaint involves the following: